West Papua (province): Traditional dance

 Movements include Seka, this dance movement are usually from southern coast with famous version from Kaimana, Fakfak, and Timika.
-In Pacul Tiga, or Pancar Meneru the dancer swing forward three steps, and throw both arms and one leg to the left and right, which was then repeated fir the other leg.
+In Pacul Tiga, or Pancar Meneru the dancer swing forward three steps, and throw both arms and one leg to the left and right, which was then repeated for the other leg.
 Jef movements are influenced by rock and roll dance from 1969 to 1971, Gale-Gale movements are from Wondama Bay and Mor-Mambor islands.
 Pancar movements are performed by the dancers move in a circle.
 These movements was inspired by animals, and have four variations.

-Suanggi dance is from the region around Cendrawasih Bay the northern coast of New Guinea.
-This dance is basically an exorcism ritual by a bereaved husband after his wife become victim of possession by mythical creatures (angi-angi).
-Suanggi is an evil spirit which wander the earth because it cannot find peace and will take possession of a woman.
-The dance is usually only performed when death victims were found, which prompts the tribal leaders to initiate the ritual before the tribe members starting the dance.
+Suanggi dance is also another dance from the regions around Cendrawasih Bay on the northern coast of New Guinea.
+This dance is basically an exorcism ritual by a bereaved husband after his wife becomes the victim of possession by mythical creatures (angi-angi).
+Suanggi is an evil spirit that wanders the earth because it cannot find peace and will take possession of a woman.
+The dance is usually only performed when death victims are found, which prompts the tribal leaders to initiate the ritual before the tribe members start the dance.